Amla (Amalaki / Phyllanthus emblica) Ayurvedic Amla Powder for hair, skin and wellness — Riddhish Herbals

 For topical hair and face packs, generally no. For internal use, a qualified Ayurvedic physician can advise on dose and the right anupan for your constitution.

-This article is for general wellness education and reflects traditional Ayurvedic use as described in classical texts.
-It is not medical advice and is not intended to diagnose, treat, cure, or prevent any disease.
+Disclaimer: This article is for general wellness education and reflects traditional Ayurvedic use as described in classical texts.
+It is not medical advice and is not intended to diagnose, treat, cure or prevent any disease.
 Use under the guidance of a qualified Ayurvedic physician.
 Results may vary from person to person.

 Back to blog